 On October 21, the FBI held a press conference alerting U.S. citizens about new details concerning nation-state interference with the upcoming U.S. elections.
-According to news reports attackers have gained access to stolen voter registration data and are using it confuse and even potentially intimidate voters.
+According to news reports, attackers have gained access to stolen voter registration data and are using it to confuse and even potentially intimidate voters.
 Director of National Intelligence, John Ratcliffe said, “This data can be used by foreign actors to attempt to communicate false information to registered voters that they hope will cause confusion, sow chaos, and undermine your confidence in American democracy.”
 These are serious charges.

-If we learned anything from 2016, it’s that nation-states, criminal organizations and other malicious actors view infiltrating and disrupting elections as a brass ring and are continually looking for ways to make their mark.
+If we learned anything from 2016, it’s that nation-states, criminal organizations, and other malicious actors view infiltrating and disrupting elections as a brass ring and are continually looking for ways to make their mark.
 The recent U.S. indictment of one nation-state group shows the disruption these groups can cause.

 The cyber attacks of the last presidential election primarily manifested in the form of disinformation campaigns.
 But as we’re already seeing, in 2020, the goal of disruption and chaos will play out with greater intensity — and it will last well after Nov.
-3. In addition, the continued lack of consistent regulations guiding voting and security across States, counties, towns and even local polling precincts is exacerbating this issue.
+3. In addition, the continued lack of consistent regulations guiding voting and security across States, counties, towns, and even local polling precincts is exacerbating this issue.

 The CyberArk Labs team has been closely monitoring the events leading up to the U.S. election.
 Based on analysis of ongoing attack techniques and the inherent vulnerabilities in government and voting infrastructure, here are five ways we think attackers could seek to disrupt this year’s election, both directly and indirectly.